puar-playground/purediffusion/README.md

 ### 2.2 Model
 The neural network instance should take two inputs: 1. scalar integer timesteps 2. noisy data tensor.
-In side the model, integer timesteps should be conerted to time embeddings.
+Integer timesteps should be conerted to time embeddings.
 The model's output should be of the same shape (dimension) of the noisy data tensor.
+In the demo, a linear model is provided to demostrate the usage.